 And that is true whether the person is referring you to investments, business opportunities, or to other contacts.

 And don’t settle for just one trusted referral source.
 Instead, you should work to build a network of people you know and can trust completely.
 If you are committed to going offshore, having a network is essential; a non-negotiable key to success.

 What is negotiable is the way you go about building that network.
-For one, you could pay to go to the country or specific city you are interested in and use general networking techniques, perhaps starting by finding a lawyer and building from there.
+For one, you could pay to go to the country or specific city of interest and use general networking techniques, perhaps starting by finding a lawyer and building from there.

 Another option is to come to my country-specific events where I show you how to build a solid network.
 Keep in mind that my method isn’t a turnkey investment.
 Instead, I’ll show you what to do and introduce you to the right people.
 One of the important benefits of having a group like this is that our contacts are vetted and you can network within the group.

 Also realize that you don’t always have to deal with someone from your country.
 For example, if you want to invest in real estate in Eastern Europe, maybe you need a guy like me to help introduce you to people there who can be trusted, but don’t think you always have to be dealing with an American.

 However you go about building your network, pay enough to do things right.
 In my experience, I may be in a country where I’m trying to get a second residence or another benefit through a real estate purchase and, instead of trying to find the best deal or the cheapest legal help, I will choose to hire the best lawyer in town to ensure that the job is done right.

 Now, I’ll be upfront with you and admit that I often overpay for those services.
 However, it’s not because I’ve been scammed, but rather because I want to work with the best people.
 That’s the kind of vibe I want to attract.
 And I’m willing to pay for it.

 So, if you’re going to do business offshore, you may overpay, but do it by design.